c00lgat/OBSIDIAN/Basic Command Syntax.md

  [Copy the content/file to all subdirectory in a directory using terminal](https://askubuntu.com/questions/300744/copy-the-content-file-to-all-subdirectory-in-a-directory-using-terminal)
 `find <target-dir> -type d -exec cp <the file> {} \;`

+- `exec commandName` = Runs the specified command on the returned file or files.

+`find /etc -iname "*.conf" -mtime 7` = Shows how to search for files with a file name extension of `.conf` that start in the `/etc/` directory.
+The search should be case insensitive and return only those matching files that were modified exactly 168 (7 x 24) hours ago.

 ---
 ## SED